Shady Maple Smorgasbord

 The Shady Maple Smorgasbord is a buffet restaurant located in East Earl, Pennsylvania.
-It is the largest buffet in the country.
+It is the largest buffet in North America.

 History

 The Shady Maple began as a farm stand run by the Martin family.
 The name came from its location in the shade of a large maple tree.
 The farm stand evolved under the next generation of family ownership into a small IGA, Inc. supermarket by 1970.
-A cafeteria with seating for was added to the supermarket in 1982.
-This was later expanded into a Smorgasbord (buffet) with 300 seats.
-Subsequent expansions saw it moved to its own building and seating expanded to 1,200.
+A cafeteria with seating for 100 was added to the supermarket in 1982.
+This was later expanded into a smorgasbord (buffet) with 300 seats.
+Subsequent expansions had it move to its own building and seating expanded to 1,200.

 Food

 The Shady Maple primarily serves the cuisine of the Pennsylvania Dutch.
-It serves three meals a day: breakfast, lunch, and dinner.
+It serves breakfast, lunch, and dinner.